 It definitely has its difficult moments, but being a stepmom is one of the best things I've ever done, and there have been so many wonderful moments I will never forget as the result of marrying a man with children.
 To be perfectly honest, you don't instantly

 I married a man with kids.
 It's almost like our culture has a love affair with first marriages that makes second spouses and step-parents get a bad reputation, whether they deserve it or not.
 The truth is, I am not evil.
 Like, not even a little bit, and even if my step-kids think I am when I make them do their homework or go to bed.
 We're Not Trying To Replace Anyone's Parent

 Over the past couple of years, my step-kids and I have endured our share of ups and downs, and definitely some eye rolls and tantrums, but please don't assume you know anything about how our relationship works.
 TBH it's different than the relationship I have with my biological kids, but that's OK.

 given stepmoms a bad reputation.
 It's not funny, and it's so not true.
 I love my step-kids, and I try really hard to treat my step-kids and my biological kids fairly.
 Of course, that makes them think I am "evil" when I do things like enforce bedtime and make them clean up after themselves, but that's the normal blowback any parent, biological or not, experiences from a defiant child.
 We Have More In Common Than You Think

-There are so many different ways to make a family, but despite our differences we parents and step-parents have so much more in common than most people thing.
+different ways to make a family, but despite our differences we parents and step-parents have so much more in common than most people thing.
 As someone who has been both, I can tell you that the most important word in the phrase step-parent is "parent."
 We all love our kids and are trying to make it as parents, despite the many challenges each day brings.
 While there may be some crappy step-parents in the world, most of us are just trying to do our best.
 It's Lonely Being A Step-Parent

-It's so lonely.
-We are the parents who don't get mother's/father's day cards or invitations to school events; the parents who learn not to cry when our step-kid screams "you aren't my mom" or "I wish my dad had never married you"; and the parents who get treated like elephants in the room at parent-teacher meetings, doctor's appointments, school concerts, and family events.
+mother's/father's day cards or invitations to school events; the parents who learn not to cry when our step-kid screams "you aren't my mom" or "I wish my dad had never married you"; and the parents who get treated like elephants in the room at parent-teacher meetings, doctor's appointments, school concerts, and family events.

 Here's the deal: we wouldn't show up if we didn't want to be a part of our step-kids' lives, and it hurts when people say, "Oh, you're

 just their step-mom" with scorn, or worse, don't even acknowledge that you are there.
 Watch Romper's new video series, Romper's Doula Diaries : Check out the entire Romper's Doula Diaries series and other videos on Facebook and the Bustle app across Apple TV, Roku, and Amazon Fire TV.